 Variable pump type:

 This type of rifle stroke can be altered and it uses air under very high pressures.
 This type of rifle tends to be short in length, lightweight, and easy to carry.

 Break action type:

 This type of rifle uses a heavy spring to push the rifle’s piston.
 This type of rifle is mainly used for hunting purposes.
 They are usually long, noisy, and not easy to carry.

 Nitro piston 2 types:

-This type is an upgrade version of the nitro piston-type air rifle.
+This type is an upgraded version of the nitro piston-type air rifle.
 They are well known for their accuracy and speed and noise management.

 Precharged pneumatic type:

 For fast reloading, this type of air rifle store air in a big reservoir and releases a small amount of air while firing.

 This type of air rifle uses pressure generated from CO2 that is evaporating.
 This type of rifle can make fly the pellets at a velocity of 650 to 750 feet per second.
 This type of air rifle is also quick and took less movement to reload.
-They are more often called as semi-automatic air rifles.
+They are more often called semi-automatic air rifles.